-This is a print-on-demand (POD) book that will be produced just for you, and should arrive to your door about six to eight days after your order; allow two to three weeks for international orders.
+This is a print-on-demand (POD) book that will be produced just for you in 2-5 days after your order.
+It should arrive at your door in about one to two weeks.
+However, due to supply chain and logistic challenges currently affecting the industry, it may take longer.
+Allow three weeks for international orders.

 AMPP 2021, 284 pages, 6 x 9, Paperback